Posted by Pam Reihs ● December 3, 2020

-New Annuity Suitability “Best Interest” Training Requirement from NAIC
+New Annuity “Best Interest” Training Requirement from NAIC

-Four clear duties, or producer obligations, were added to provide a best interest standard.
-“Best interest” was defined and will be evaluated situationally.
 When making a recommendation to purchase an annuity, a producer must act in the best interest of the consumer under the circumstances known at the time the recommendation is made without placing the producer’s or insurer’s financial interest ahead of the consumer’s interest.
+Four clear producer obligations were added that upgrade previous suitability standards to maintaining a focus on consumer best interests.

 The producer, in making a recommendation, must exercise reasonable diligence, care, and skill to: